yiyuan-he/ai-agents-sample-apps/genesis-poc/README.md

 ## Genesis ADOT SDK Enablement
 **Note:** These steps have already been done for you in this directory.
 You can skip to the "Build and Run the Application" section.

-1. Add ADOT SDK to the application's `requirements.txt` file:
+1. Add ADOT SDK as a dependency for observability.
+Such as the example below,
 ```
 # requirements.txt
 ...